athms/xai-brain-decoding-benchmark/README.md

 |    ├── models                 <- model fitting runs for each dataset (as resulting from 'train.py')
 |    └── sanity_checks          <- results of sanity checks analysis by dataset (as resulting from 'sanity-checks.py')
 ```

+Note that the `results` directory is not included in this repostiory due to storage capacity limits.